 This page provides a tutorial on rendering an animation with moving objects using the GI engines.

 In this tutorial, we will render an animation with moving objects and camera with GI with V-Ray.
-In comparison to the first animation tutorial , we will use a simpler procedure that does not involve compositing and the VRaySphereFade atmospheric effect, but instead relies on the animation capabilities of the GI engines built into V-Ray in its latest versions.
+In difference from the first animation tutorial , we will use a simpler procedure that does not involve compositing and the VRaySphereFade atmospheric effect, but instead relies on the animation capabilities of the GI engines built into V-Ray in its latest versions.

 This tutorial focuses on the irradiance map to gain some speed.
 If you can afford longer render times, using a simpler approach like Brute force GI for primary rays, and Light cache for secondary rays might prove less complicated and faster to set up.